hi-rustin/hi-rustin.rs/_posts/2023-07-03-use-trycmd-to-test-your-rust-cli.md

 We can use `bin.name` for the binary name, `args` for command arguments, `status.code` for the exit code, and `stdout` and `stderr` for command output.

-If your CLI will read some files, you can use a same name directory with `.in` suffix to store the input files.
-For example, if your CLI will read a file named `input.txt` and your test case is `tests/cmd/input.toml`, you can put the `input.txt` file in `tests/cmd/input.in/input.txt`.
+If your CLI requires reading input files, you can organize them in a separate directory with the same name but with a `.in` suffix.
+For instance, if your CLI needs to read a file called `input.txt` and your test case is located at `tests/cmd/input.toml`, you can place the `input.txt` file in the directory `tests/cmd/input.in/input.txt`.
+This naming convention helps to distinguish input files from other files and maintain a structured organization for your test cases.

 ```toml
 # tests/cmd/input.toml